 When it comes to property value, there are a number of factors that can have a negative impact.
 Sinkholes, noisy neighbors, job losses, foreclosures, zombie houses, and even swimming pools can all contribute to a decrease in value.
 As an expert in the field of real estate, it is important to understand the various factors that can affect the value of a property.
 Sinkholes are one of the most damaging natural disasters that can occur on a property.

-While there is specific insurance coverage for damage from sinkholes in the event that your property is hit by one, they still hurt the value of the property.
-Noisy neighbors are just as prone to scaring homebuyers as they are messy neighbors.
-When considering a home near a shooting range, you should always research the shooting schedule.
-Some locations film daily, while others may only be on weekends.
+While there is insurance coverage for damage caused by sinkholes, they still have a negative effect on the value of the property.
+Similarly, noisy neighbors can be a major turn-off for potential homebuyers.
+If you are considering buying a home near a shooting range, it is important to research the shooting schedule.
+Some locations may only be active on weekends, while others may be active daily.

-Be sure to determine your shooting tolerance before buying a home.
-If jobs are scarce in your locality, with layoffs occurring and homeownership is jeopardized, values fall.
-As a ripple effect, fewer people can afford to buy a home, St. Homeowners lower their prices to compete in a diminished market.
+It is important to determine your own tolerance for noise before making a purchase.
+Job losses and foreclosures can also have a major impact on property values.
+When jobs are scarce and homeownership is threatened, values tend to drop.
+This creates a ripple effect in which fewer people can afford to buy homes and sellers must lower their prices in order to compete in a diminished market.